How to Calculate Your CRS Score for Express Entry as a Nigerian Applicant

 Language: This is the highest-leverage factor available to Nigerian applicants.
 As English is your first or dominant language, most Nigerian professionals can score at CLB 9 or above with proper preparation.

-The difference between CLB 7 (minimum for FSWP eligibility) and CLB 9 is 44 CRS points for a single applicant.
-CLB 9 also unlocks the Skills Transferability bonus.
-This is where the most efficient score improvement comes from for Nigerian applicants.
+The difference between CLB 7 (minimum for FSWP eligibility) and CLB 9 is 56 CRS points for a single applicant.
+CLB 9 can also unlock the Skills Transferability bonus when combined with qualifying education or foreign work experience.
+This is where the most efficient score improvement can come from for Nigerian applicants.

 Does Your NYSC Year Count as Foreign Work Experience?